-a.
-Initial loading

-- (1) Move the action forward closing the breech block, or on the semiautomatic, depress the carrier control button to close the bolt. - (2) Place butt on strong hip and support with strong hand or brace stock of shotgun along forearm of the strong hand.
+- a.
+Initial loading - (1) Move the action forward closing the breech block, or on the semiautomatic, depress the carrier control button to close the bolt. - (2) Place butt on strong hip and support with strong hand or brace stock of shotgun along forearm of the strong hand.

-- (3) Depress carrier and press round into magazine tube using weak hand. - (4) Be sure the round is pushed beyond shell latch to prevent jamming the loading port. - (5) The shotgun that has ammunition in the magazine, safety on, and an empty chamber is referred to as Cruiser Safe. - (6) To chamber a round with the pump shotgun, simply depress the slide release and work the forearm forcibly. - (7) To chamber a round with the semiautomatic shotgun, first depress the carrier stop button or cartridge drop lever (Benelli), then work the cocking handle.
+- (3) Depress carrier and press round into magazine tube using weak hand.
+(4) Be sure the round is pushed beyond shell latch to prevent jamming the loading port.
+(5) The shotgun that has ammunition in the magazine, safety on, and an empty chamber is referred to as Cruiser Safe.
+(6) To chamber a round with the pump shotgun, simply depress the slide release and work the forearm forcibly.
+(7)To chamber a round with the semiautomatic shotgun, first depress the carrier stop button or cartridge drop lever (Benelli), then work the cocking handle.
+Combat loading Strong hand is kept on the pistol grip of the butt (1)stock with the barrel pointed at the target and trigger finger outside trigger guard.
+(2)All combat loading is done with non-firing hand.
+With the bolt or action open, load the first round (3) - into the ejection port by taking the shell in the non-shooting hand and placing the hand underneath the action and roll the shell into the ejection port with the fingertips.
+The action is closed either by pushing the forearm forward with the same hand, or by depressing the carrier control button.